jbhaywood/scaleGrid/README.md

 # Grid Scaler

+# THIS VERSION IS NO LONGER MAINTAINED!
+USE THE ONE [HERE](https://github.com/atomdmac/scaleGrid) INSTEAD!!

 ## How to Use

 Once the plugin is loaded a new wrench icon will appear below the main tool selection.
 Click on the Grid Scaler icon to get to the tools.